Ays625/Saturday-Mornings/README.md

 ## Run The Server

-* First open the terminal by typing "terminal" in the search bar next to windows
+* First open the terminal by typing "terminal" in the search bar next to windows or open the terminal in VS Code
 * Then in the terminal `cd C:\Users\ASudr\Coding\Initial`
 * Now type `python -m http.server`
 * In a browser open http://localhost:8000 (or 127.0.0.1:8000)